mollinaca/dbcpct/README.md

 # dblpct

 The % in the string given as the first argument is doubled and output to stdout.
+It's my hobby CLI tool.

 ## install